Desert Sunrise High School

-Desert Sunrise High School is a high school in Maricopa, Arizona, in the United States.
+Desert Sunrise High School is a comprehensive public high school in Maricopa, Arizona, in the United States.
 The school is in the Maricopa Unified School District, and is located on Murphy Rd and Farrell Rd in Maricopa.
-Its school mascot is Golden Hawks and its colors are blue, gold, and gray.
+Its school mascot is Gary the Golden Hawk, and its colors are blue and gold.
 Desert Sunrise opened in July 2022 with grades 9 and 10 for the 2022-23 school year.
-During the 2023-24 school year, the school will serve grades 9-11.
-Beginning in the 2024-25 school year, the school will serve grades 9-12.
+Grade 11 was added for the 2023-24 school year, followed by grade 12 for the 2024-25 school year.